atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 And, the output of multishot run

-{0: 496, 3: 504}    <- we see only |00> and |11> outcomes, each approximately 50% of the time>
+{0: 496, 3: 504}    <- we see only 0 (|00>) and 3 (|11>) outcomes, each approximately 50% of the time
 ```

 The trace tells the story precisely.
 After the Hadamard, the two
-branches are independent --- qubit 1 is 0 in both.
+branches are independent, qubit 1 is 0 in both.
 After the CNOT, the
-branches are correlated --- qubit 1 has been forced to match qubit 0 in
+branches are correlated, qubit 1 has been forced to match qubit 0 in
 each branch.
 The states $\ket{01}$ and $\ket{10}$ have zero amplitude: those
 branches do not exist in this wavefunction.